Home

 Traditional gardening is fairly straightforward if you have good soil.
 You only have to mix the fertilizer into the soil and then plant and water when necessary.
 Of course you have pest and weeds to deal with but that's another story.

-Vegetable Garden Tip- You can use the same type of fertilizer for traditional gardening or raised bed gardening, just make sure the soil PH level is suitable for growing tomatoes or any other vegetable.
-Most garden centers sell a kit to check your soil PH level, or you can take a sample from your garden and have it tested.
+Growing Tomatoes Planting Tip - You can use the same type of fertilizer for traditional gardening or raised bed gardening, just make sure the soil PH level is suitable for growing tomatoes or any other vegetable.

 If this is the year you opt to grow in a raised bed, fill the bottom portion of the bed with good garden soil to just under the midway point, then fill most of the remaining half with organic compost and top off with vermiculite to retain moisture for your plants.